Top 10 Richest Baseball Players

 Zack Greinke is the eighth-richest baseball player in the world, with a net worth of $120 million.
 He is a talented pitcher that has played for six MLB teams throughout his career, the Royals, Brewers, Angels, Dodgers, Diamondbacks, and Astros.
 Greinke has been a six-time All-Star, a Cy Young Award winner, and six-time Gold Glove winner during his Major League career.
-In 2016, Greinke signed a six year, $206 million dollar deal with the Astros and currently earns around $32 million each year from his salary, plus bonuses, which makes him the second highest paid pitcher in the league.
-He does not have many public endorsement deals, but his enormous contact more than makes up for that.
+In 2022, Greinke signed a one-year, $13 million dollar deal with the Kansas City Royals.
+He does not have many public endorsement deals, but his enormous contacts have more than made up for that.
 Greinke has earned over $277 million from his salary alone throughout his 18-year career, which is still ongoing.

 9. Joey Votto

-Manny Ramirez is the tenth richest professional baseball player, with a net worth of approximately $110 million.
+Manny Ramirez has a net worth of approximately $90 million.
 The Dominican-American had an excellent career in the MLB before going overseas to play in the Chinese Professional Baseball League and Australian Baseball League.
-Ramirez played for numerous Major League teams but his most notable tenure was with the Boston Red Sox.
-In his 19 years in the MLB, he was recognized as a 12-time All Star, 2-time World Series Champion, and World Series MVP, among other awards.
+Ramirez played for numerous Major League teams, but his most notable tenure was with the Boston Red Sox.
+In his 19 years in the MLB, he was recognized as a 12-time All-Star, two-time World Series Champion, and World Series MVP, among other awards.
 Ramirez earned an estimated $229 million in salary throughout his career in the MLB, in addition to endorsement deals with EA Sports and television appearances that have helped build his impressive net worth.

 How do baseball players make their fortunes?

-Currently, Mike Trout is the highest paid baseball player in the MLB.
-He signed a record breaking contract extension with the Los Angeles Angels in 2019, earning him $426.5 million over the next twelve years.
-Trout currently makes around $37.7 million each year.
-Gerrit Cole is the second highest paid MLB player, singing a nine year, $324 million deal with the Yankees.
-He is the highest paid pitcher, making around $36 million per year.
+Currently, Max Scherzer is the highest-paid baseball player in the MLB.
+He signed a three-year contract with the New York Mets, earning him $130 million with Scherzer currently making around $43.3 million each year.
+Aaron Judge is the second-highest paid MLB player, making $40 million annually with the Yankees.

 Why are players like Mike Trout, Bryce Harper, or Gerrit Cole not on this list?

-Players like Mike Trout, Gerrit Cole, and Bryce Harper have recently made headlines for signing the most lucrative contracts in MLB history.
-Many fans wonder why these players aren’t in the conversation amongst the richest baseball players.
+Players like Trout, Cole, and Harper have made headlines for signing the most lucrative contracts in MLB history, but many fans may wonder why they aren’t in the conversation amongst the richest baseball players.
 The reason for this is that these players’ contracts have not yet matured, meaning that they are still at the beginning of their deals and haven’t actually earned the full amount yet.
 Additionally, players will spend a good portion of their earnings throughout their careers, so salary does not directly transfer into overall net worth.
-As time goes on, this list will surely change as these players reach the end of their contacts.

 Do baseball players make more than other professional athletes?